Watching YouTube playlists on shuffle with MPV

 Another convenient way to watch different playlists is to invoke MPV directly from the browser.

-I do that with a browser extension called Open With (for Chrome and for Firefox).
+I do that with a browser extension called Open With.
 This extension allows you to send the URL of your current tab or a right-clicked link to a program of your choice.
 Btw, I wrote a whole article about how I use that extension.

 Download the extension and add an entry for the command we crafted, replacing the playlist URL with %s